joebass85/GSH/README.txt

 GSH can be run from the terminal with the command (no quotes) "python3 gsh.py", run from a keybinding, or launched from the gsh.sh icon on the Desktop (if you have an active desktop).

+To run the install script, cd into the GSH directory, change the permissions on the setup.sh script to allow it to be executable, and then run the command (without quotes) "./setup.sh"